The Foundation continues its investments in Eastern Europe and Central Asia

 © Philippe Lissac

 On November 20, Crédit Agricole SA and the Grameen Crédit Agricole Foundation hosted an evening to mark the Foundation's tenth anniversary.
 The event took place at the Salle Wagram in Paris and brought together nearly 200 guests.
-After 10 years of work, the Foundation and its partners reaffirm their commitment to inclusive and sustainable finance.
+After 10 years of action, the Foundation and its partners reaffirm their commitment to inclusive and sustainable finance.

 An evening to mark the Foundation's 10th anniversary